intro-to-nodejs/intro-to-nodejs-course/readmes/socket-io.md

 As you might have noticed, using the `https` module requires a significant amount of code to get it working.

 `node-fetch` is a Node.js module that allows the server to use the `Fetch` API.
 Its syntax is much simpler.
-Let's refactor refactor the `setGame` function in `src/utils/game.js` to use `node-fetch`.
+Let's refactor the `setGame` function in `src/utils/game.js` to use `node-fetch`.

 Here's the [documentation](https://www.npmjs.com/package/node-fetch) for your reference.
 Don't forget to install and save the dependency to your `package.json` file!